PROFESSIONAL ODOR REMOVAL AND DISINFECTION IN PENNSYLVANIA

-With IICRC certified technicians, Steri-Clean can treat for any lingering odors.
+With IICRC certified technicians, Steri-Clean Pittsburgh can treat any lingering odors.
 This process includes disinfection using a broad-spectrum disinfectant with a 6 log kill, meaning it reduces Colony Forming Units by 99.9999%, which is statistically equivalent to having zero CFUs left.

-Steri-Clean can treat cars, homes, commercial buildings.
-We have encountered the worst odors imaginable including body decomposition, sewage, smoke, animal and rodent feces, cat ammonia, rotting foods, etc. There is a different process for each of these which is very effective.
+Steri-Clean Pittsburgh can treat cars, homes, commercial buildings.
+We have encountered the worst odors imaginable including body decomposition, sewage, cigarette smoke, animal and rodent feces, cat ammonia, rotting foods, etc. There is a different process for each of these which is very effective.

-Many people relate to the idea of a car detailing when they think of deodorization.
+Many people relate to the idea of car detailing when they think of deodorization.
 As an example, a used-car dealer will clean a trade-in and may spray a scented deodorizer in the car to mask any old odors.
 These sprays, similar to Febreze, only cover the odor with a new odor.

-Encapsulators work very well by coating the surface, trapping the odor by creating a barrier, thus preventing the molecules from becoming airborne so you can smell them.
+Typical deodorizers will be one of the following: oxidizer, encapsulator, or disinfectant. • Encapsulators work very well by coating the surface, trapping the odor by creating a barrier, thus preventing the molecules from becoming airborne so you can smell them.
 The problem with this approach is that the surface can become worn (imagine spraying a carpet and then rubbing your shoes across it) which will then release the odors again.

-Oxidation is the process of changing the molecular makeup of an odor by removing an electron from O2 when contacting other molecules.
+• Oxidation is the process of changing the molecular makeup of an odor by removing an electron from O2 when contacting other molecules.
 The opposite of this is called reduction, which is what happens when using an ozone generator.
 Ozone generation turns an O2 molecule into an O3 molecule, making it heavier and less volatile.
 This is especially effective when dealing with organic decomposition.
 You cannot smell the new O3 molecule.

 The first step is always to remove the source of the odor.
-In extreme cases, this may require removal of carpeting, padding, and subflooring.
+In extreme cases, this may require the removal of carpeting, padding, and subflooring.
 In cases of mold, the affected drywall or paneling may also require removal and disposal.

 Our trained technicians are experts at identifying the source of odors and removing any offending materials.
 We can remove all affected materials including carpeting, padding, and even sub-flooring if required.